First example on LazyData

 This calling will return for the first element the nowcasting

-interval, LIb
+levels, LIb

 and LSb

-respectively, with credibility of 50% and LI
+of credibility, and LI

-and
+and LS

 On the second element it returns the data to be grouped and summarized to give the epidemic curve, we can take a look on this element.